List of Rocko's Modern Life characters: Gladys the Hippo Lady

-Gladys appears in the comic book in "This Is A Test!", the second story of Issue #1, and "Remote Controlled", the first story of Issue #4.
+Gladys appears in the comic book "This Is A Test!", the second story of Issue #1, and "Remote Controlled", the first story of Issue #4.
 Gladys appears in the background in "This Is A Test!"
 In "Remote Controlled", an unidentified passerby bumps into her, causing Gladys to yell her trademark phrase at the man.

 Melba Toast

-Melba Toast is a mysterious female character who happens to be Rocko's next door neighbor in the television show and comic.
+Melba Toast is a mysterious female character who happens to be one of Rocko's love-interests and the next door neighbor in the television show and comic.
 Rocko falls head over heels for her but never sees her.
 Melba's face is never seen in the television show, nor in the comic.
 In the comic Melba is portrayed as a famous and high-class hand model for beauty products for the hands and feet.